justeattakeaway/fozzie-components/packages/services/f-analytics/README.md

       > - (**string**) `pageName`
       > - (**string**) `conversationId` (_optional_)
       > - (**string**) `requestId` (_optional_)
+      > - (**number**) `httpStatusCode` (_optional_)(_only override this if you wish to change the default 200, i.e you may be displaying a custom static 404 page and want to record the value 404 instead of 200 or you may be displaying a successful account creation page and want to record the value 201 rather than 200_)
       ><br>}
       #### **Return value**.
       > (**object**) `pageData` model